The Clothes We Wear at Home

 Once I stopped focusing on always dressing for the outer world, and allowed my own needs and heart’s desire to come first, it was fun to cultivate a wardrobe of clothing I love and enjoy wearing at home.

 I plan, select and purchase my at-home wear with important key factors in mind.
+Everything must be easy to care for, machine washable, durable.
 My writing life is messy, filled with children, dogs, cats, pet hair, muddy footprints and sticky fingers.
 When I’m not writing, at my computer, or reading, I’m active at home—cooking, cleaning, yard work and pet care.
 Our house is subject to extreme temperatures, downright cold inside or sweltering hot, and I dress accordingly.
 If I lived in the city I might dress differently at home.
-Yet this old house on the Northern California coast defines my needs.
+Yet my active lifestyle and this old house on the Northern California coast defines my needs.

 As columnist and author Molly Ivins said, Charm doesn't fade, wit doesn’t age, and knowledge is still priceless.
 If we live well, every year we become a year’s worth better, smarter, and wiser.”